schism-dev/schism/docs/input-output/param.md

 ### start_year=2000, start_month=1, start_day=1 (int), start_hour=0, utc_start=8 (double)
 Starting time for simulation. `utc_start` is hours **behind** the GMT, and is used to adjust time zone.
 For example, `utc_start=5` is US Eastern Time, and `utc_start= -8` is Beijing Time.

+!!! note
+    1. SCHISM's view of the time origin is relatively simple.
+The code starts from t=0 and marches with time step `dt` under cold start.
+It starts from a specified time upon hot start.
+    2. There only 2 exceptions: (1) in air-sea exchange (`ihconsv=1`), the origin info (including `utc_start`) specified in these parameters will be used against the time origins in each `sflux` file to determine the starting stack; (2) WWM manages its own time origin in `wwminput.nml`; it's advisable to align the latter with SCHISM's origin.

 ### thetai=0.6 (double)
 Implicitness parameter (between 0.5 and 1).
 Recommended value: 0.6.
 Use '1' to get maximum stability for strong wet/dry.